RobertMolenaar-UT/fastFLIM/README.md

 ### Dependencies
 The script is developed and tested on Python 3.11, Install:
-	- wx python 4.2.1 for the file selector app.
+1. wx python 4.2.1 for the file selector app.
-	- imageIO
+2. imageIO
-	- matplotlib-scalebar
+3. matplotlib-scalebar
-	- PTU file reader: https://github.com/RobertMolenaar-UT/readPTU_FLIM (updated version inlcuded)
+4. updated readPTU_FLIM-bidirect version is inlcuded, source [PTU file reader](https://github.com/RobertMolenaar-UT/readPTU_FLIM)

-### Scripts features:
+### Script features:
-- File Check, if it is a 2D  image.
+1. File Check, if it is a 2D  image.
-- Autodetects the number of APD channels.
+2. Autodetects the number of APD channels.
-- Supports 'normal' and 'PIE' excitation, one can set channel Timegate.
+3. Supports 'normal' and 'PIE' excitation, one can set channel Timegate.
-- fastFLIM/rapidFLIM Conversion.
+4. fastFLIM/rapidFLIM Conversion.
-- Optional: Image pixel binning.
+5. Optional: Image pixel binning.
-- Optional: Clean TIF images and datafiles are stored.
+6. Optional: Clean TIF images and datafiles are stored.
-- File-errors are catched and reported in the end.
+7. File-errors are catched and reported in the end.

 ![Screenshot 2024-08-01 115904](https://github.com/user-attachments/assets/d5c1737b-26cc-4bff-8c75-d49b447a3d44)
 *Figure 2: command line PTU file experiment setitings summary*